azanium/generator-astro/README.md

+# DEPRECATED - THIS GENERATOR IS NO LONGER SUPPORTED, I HAVE MOVED THE DEVELOPMENT TO A NEW GENERATOR CALLED generator-noura that supports GraphQL and Helm chart

 # Astro Generator

 Yeoman generator for building RESTful APIs and microservices using Node.js, ExpressJS and Docker support, and fullstack service with ReactJS, Redux, and Redux Observable.